juandes/data-notes-book/README.md

 This book is about those notes.
 However, I would like to mention that this is not an extensive or exhaustive guide to everything data or machine learning.
 This is merely a collection of annotations about different topics I have struggled with or focused on during my professional life.
 Nonetheless, if I feel like there is a gap between some of the topics, or if there it some key element missing, I will write about it so that you, the reader, will be able to fully understand my line of thought.

+Please note that this is a work in progress.
+I will be updating this guide one step at a time.

 Thanks for being here, and I hope this guide will be useful.
 If there is any comment, issue or you would simply like to say hi, feel free to leave me a message.

+Link to the book: https://juandes.gitbooks.io/datanotes/content/